MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/data-ingestion/index.md

 ## Ingestion properties

-Ingestion commands may zero or more ingestion properties through the use of the `with` keyword.
+Ingestion commands may zero on more ingestion properties through the use of the `with` keyword.
 The supported properties are:

 * `avroMapping`, `csvMapping`, `jsonMapping`: A string value that indicates